ronaldbosma/blog/content/blog/apim-client-certificate-series/01-validate-client-certificate-in-apim/index.md

 }
 ```

-Similar to the CA certificates, the value of the `data` property should be base64 (no private key necessary) without the `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markers.
+Similar to the CA certificates, the value of the `data` property should be base64 (no private key necessary).
+The `-----BEGIN CERTIFICATE-----` and `-----END CERTIFICATE-----` markers should be removed.

-Note that we can't use the `certificates` property on the API Management resources, because that's only used for specifying CA certificates.
+Note that we can't use the `certificates` property on the API Management resources.
+That property is only used for specifying CA certificates.

-After redeploying the Bicep template, call the `validate-using-policy` operation again.
-You should now get a `200 OK` response for the `dev-client-01.pfx` client certificate, but a `401 Unauthorized` response for the `dev-client-02.pfx` client certificate.
+After redeploying the Bicep template, call the `validate-using-context` operation again.
+You should now get a `200 OK` response for the uploaded `dev-client-01.pfx` client certificate, but a `401 Unauthorized` response for the `dev-client-02.pfx` client certificate.

+### Conclusion

+In this post, we've covered the basics of how to validate client certificates in API Management.
+As you've seen, there are two ways to validate a client certificate.
+You can either use the `validate-client-certificate` policy or the `context.Request.Certificate` property.
+Both have their advantages and disadvantages.

+Using Bicep in combination with the Azure CLI is a great way to automate the deployment of resources, like API Management and its APIs, to Azure.
+It also provides an easy way to deploy your CA and client certificates to API Management.

+In the next post we'll cover how to validate a client certificate in API Management when it's sitting behind an Azure Application Gateway.